 Examples of payments to which backup withholding does not apply include but are not limited to the following.
-Wages.

-Distributions from a pension, annuity, profit-sharing or stock bonus plan, any IRA, an owner-employee plan, or other deferred compensation plan.

-· Distributions from a medical or health savings account and long-term care benefits.

-Certain surrenders of life insurance contracts.
+- Wages. - Distributions from a pension, annuity, profit-sharing or stock bonus plan, any IRA, an owner-employee plan, or other deferred compensation plan. - Distributions from a medical or health savings account (HSA) and longterm care benefits. - Certain surrenders of life insurance contracts.

-Distribution from qualified tuition programs or Coverdell ESAs.

-Gambling winnings if regular gambling winnings withholding is required under section 3402(g).
-However, if regular gambling winnings withholding is not required under section 3402(g), backup withholding applies if the pavee fails to furnish a TIN.

-Real estate transactions reportable under section 6045(e).

-Canceled debts reportable under section 6050P.

-Fish purchases for cash reportable under section 6050R.

-Reportable payments that are withholdable payments made to a recalcitrant account holder that is a U.S. non-exempt recipient from which you have withheld under chapter 4.
-See Treasury Regulations section 1.1474-6(f).
+- Distribution from qualified tuition programs (QTPs) or Coverdell ESAs. - Gambling winnings if regular gambling winnings withholding is required under section 3402(q).
+However, if regular gambling winnings withholding is not required under section 3402(q), backup withholding applies if the payee fails to furnish a TIN. - Real estate transactions reportable under section 6045(e). - Canceled debts reportable under section 6050P. - Fish purchases for cash reportable under section 6050R. - Reportable payments that are withholdable payments made to a recalcitrant account holder that is a U.S. nonexempt recipient from which you have withheld under Chapter 4.
+See Regulations section 1.1474-6(f).